 Social Profiles are the Easiest SERP Control

-The root authority of huge social websites like Facebook, Twitter & YouTube makes for easy rankings without having to utilize links in most cases, or at least not a huge number of them anyway.
+The root authority of huge social media marketing websites like Facebook, Twitter & YouTube makes for easy rankings without having to utilize links in most cases, or at least not a huge number of them anyway.

 Even though most of these profiles don’t have any readable content for Google to understand they’re linked to my brand, the brand association and root authority of the domains is high enough to rank them above pieces with 1,000+ words of content.